joeytwiddle/jsh/README.md

     | txt2speech                      makes festival sound slightly less stupid
     wp <term>                         fast Wikipedia search (short summary)

-- 1000 more scripts that shouldn't be here
+- ... and 1000 more scripts that shouldn't be here

 ## Install and setup